 Redesign the IA of the main navigation, as it became clear during the user testing that customers were finding the menu structure too overwhelmed and options were not clear.

-Following the concept of cards, I proposed a new way of displaying the accounts available for customers through a simple and clean design.
-Due to customers complaining that My accounts old page was too overwhelmed and confusing, we reduced the number of features, grouping them by the most important and used ones.
+Using UI cards pattern, I presented a new way of displaying the accounts available for customers through a simple and clean design.
+One of the feedbacks that we received from customers was that the current My accounts section was too overwhelmed and confusing.
+Our first approach was to test a reduced number of features, grouping them by the most important and used ones.

-I started with a low fidelity mockup in order to adopt the same card concept used on My accounts page to make sure consistency was being applied throughout the entire app.
+I started with a low fidelity wireframe in order to adopt the same card concept used on My accounts page to make sure consistency was being applied throughout the entire app.

 New navigation structure